-A talented producer, Gottfried Reinhardt's career was built upon his stunning work throughout Hollywood.
-Reinhardt worked on a variety of projects during his early entertainment career, including "Comrade X" (1940) starring Clark Gable, "I Live My Life" (1935), "Rage in Heaven" (1941) and "The Great Waltz" with Luise Rainer (1938).
-Reinhardt continued to focus on film through the forties and the fifties, producing movies like the comedic adaptation "Two-Faced Woman" (1941) with Greta Garbo, the Wallace Beery comedic drama "Big Jack" (1949) and "The Red Badge of Courage" (1951) with Audie Murphy.
-In the latter half of his career, Reinhardt directed the Pier Angeli romance "The Story of Three Loves" (1953), the drama "Betrayed" (1954) with Clark Gable and "Town Without Pity" (1962).
-Reinhardt last directed the comedy adaptation "Situation Hopeless - But Not Serious" (1965) with Alec Guinness.
-Gottfried Reinhardt passed away in July 1994 at the age of 81.
+Gottfried Reinhardt was a producer who made a name for himself throughout Hollywood.
+Reinhardt worked on a variety of projects during his early entertainment career, including "Comrade X" with Clark Gable (1940), "I Live My Life" (1935) and "Rage in Heaven" (1941) starring Robert Montgomery.
+He also contributed to "The Great Waltz" with Luise Rainer (1938).
+Reinhardt continued to focus on film through the forties and the fifties, producing movies like the comedic adaptation "Two-Faced Woman" (1941) with Greta Garbo, "Big Jack" (1949) and "The Red Badge of Courage" (1951).
+Nearing the end of his career, Reinhardt directed the romance "The Story of Three Loves" (1953) with Pier Angeli, the drama "Betrayed" (1954) with Clark Gable and the dramatic adaptation "Town Without Pity" (1962) with Kirk Douglas.
+Reinhardt last directed the Alec Guinness comedy adaptation "Situation Hopeless - But Not Serious" (1965).
+Reinhardt passed away in July 1994 at the age of 81.